jeffdoolittle/jeffdoolittle.github.com/_posts/2018-08-30-leaving-lotpath.md

 date:   2018-08-30 02:00:00 -0700
 categories: general
 excerpt: Sometimes you see the change coming.
 Other times, it sneaks up on you.
-img:
-  file: 2018-08-30-leaving-lotpath.jpg
+image:  2018-08-30-leaving-lotpath.jpg
-  alt: Leaving Lotpath
+image_alt: Leaving Lotpath
 published: false
 ---